syntax-scribe/syntax-scribe-docs/docs/guides/use-github-actions-to-deploy-to-github-pages.md

 - A GitHub repository with your MkDocs project
 - MkDocs configuration file (`mkdocs.yml`) in your repository root
+- GitHub Pages is enabled for your repo by selecting a source.
+(Branch section of GitHub Pages settings. )

 ## Step 1: Configure Your MkDocs Site